Palestinians: 1967–present

 Following the failures of the Second Intifada, a younger generation is emerging that cares less about nationalist ideology than about economic growth.
 This has been a source of tension between some of the Palestinian political leadership and Palestinian business professionals who desire economic cooperation with Israelis.
 At an international conference in Bahrain, Palestinian businessman Ashraf Jabari said, "I have no problem working with Israel.
 It is time to move on. ...
 The Palestinian Authority does not want peace.
 They told the families of the businessmen that they are wanted [by police] for participating in the Bahrain workshop."

 Since the late 2000s, Palestinians experienced persistent political fragmentation between the Fatah-led Palestinian Authority in the West Bank and the Hamas administration in Gaza.
 Efforts by Prime Minister Salam Fayyad to professionalize governance in the West Bank achieved administrative improvements but were criticized for lacking a political foundation.
 By the mid-2010s, Palestinian institutions weakened further as reconciliation efforts faltered and external pressures increased.
 Hamas consolidated control in Gaza, while Palestinian Authority structures in the West Bank lost credibility amid ineffectual diplomacy.

-The October 7, 2023 Hamas attacks on Israel and the subsequent war in Gaza deepened this crisis, devastating Gaza’s infrastructure and reshaping regional and international discourse.
-Despite the conflict, Israelis and Palestinians inhabit an interlinked ecosystem in which cooperation remains vital for public health and environmental protection.
-Historically, collaboration in these areas has yielded mutual benefits.
+The October 7, 2023 Hamas attacks on Israel and the subsequent war in Gaza deepened this crisis, devastating Gaza's infrastructure and reshaping regional and international discourse.
+As Palestinians are "a national group," of which the Palestinians of the Gaza Strip form a part, the International Committee of Jurists, among other legal experts, have called on States to prevent genocide in Gaza.
+South Africa has initiated a case against Israel at the International Court of Justice, accusing Israel of committing genocide.
+The case is ongoing.

+Despite the conflict, Israelis and Palestinians inhabit an interlinked ecosystem in which cooperation remains vital for public health and environmental protection, with potential for mutual benefits.